The Basics: Overview

-- Have sex in exchange for drugs or money
+- Have sex in exchange for things, like drugs or money

-- Have had 1 or more new sex partners who could have HIV since your last test
+- Have more than 1 sex partner who could have HIV

 If you're a man who has sex with men, you may need to get tested even more often — like every 3 to 6 months.
 Talk to your doctor or nurse about what's best for you.